“I will succeed by working harder.”

 So, how about “Laziness is the solution, fellas!”
 Ha!

-Happy lazy days of summer everyone.
+Happy lazy days everyone.
 Work smarter.
 Work more efficiently.
-It’s worth repeating, because it’s painful to just effort your way through something you cant control.
+It’s worth repeating because it’s painful to just effort your way through something you can’t control.

-Check out these other articles on purpose and Kiran’s discerning teachings:
+Check out these other articles on purpose that you might find interesting:

 - True Purpose and how we are creating our life: